MIABIS/miabis-converter/README.md

 ```
 usage: miabis-converter
- -c,--cluster <elastic search cluster>   with -i: elastic search cluster
+ -c,--cluster <elastic search cluster>      with -i: elastic search
-                                         group.
+                                            cluster group.
 It defaults to
                                             localhost:9300
  -d,--delimiter <column delimiter>          with -t, -i: column delimiter.
-It
-                                         defaults to TAB
+                                            It defaults to TAB
  -h,--help                                  print this message
  -i,--index <input file(s)>                 indexes a set of files.
-If only
+If
-                                         one file is supplied it asumes is
+                                            only one file is supplied it
-                                         a MIABIS TAB file, else five
+                                            asumes is a MIABIS TAB file,
-                                         files must be supplied (sample,
+                                            else five files must be
+                                            supplied (sample, biobank,
-                                         biobank, saple collection, study,
+                                            saple collection, study,
                                             contact information).
-The list of
+The list
-                                         files must be separated by a
+                                            of files must be separated by
-                                         space.
+                                            a space.
- -m,--map <map file>                     with -t, -i: miabis mapping file.
+ -m,--map <map file>                        with -t, -i: miabis mapping
+                                            file.
+ -n,--name <index name>                     with -i: index name.
+Biobank
+                                            name is recomended.
  -t,--transform <input files>               transforms a set of files to
                                             MIABIS TAB.
 Five files must be
-                                         supplied (sample, biobank, saple
+                                            supplied (sample, biobank,
-                                         collection, study, contact
+                                            saple collection, study,
-                                         information).
-The list of files
+                                            contact information).
+The list
-                                         must be separated by a space.
+                                            of files must be separated by
+                                            a space.
+ -z,--cname <elastic search cluster name>   with -i: elastic search
+                                            cluster name.
+It defaults to
+                                            elasticsearch
  ```

 ## Examples